NVIDIA/cutlass/examples/13_two_tensor_op_fusion/README.md

 2nd GEMM/Conv only depends on the output warp accumulator of the 1st GEMM/Conv in the register file, and the operation can be fully register-file-resident.

+When applying the above constraint to convolutions, it is required that the 2nd Convolution kernel doesn't have halos such that data used by each threadblock doesn't depend on any other threadblock.
+Typically this requires the 2nd Convolution uses 1x1 filter without any paddings.

 # Copyright

 Copyright (c) 2017-2021, NVIDIA CORPORATION.
 All rights reserved.